In This Article

 Theory of operation

-This component currently consists of the main Zend\Ldap\Ldap
+This component currently consists of the main Zend\Ldap\Ldap class, which

 conceptually represents a binding to a single LDAP server and allows for